kitchenbudapest/hackathon/README.md

 > development and in a very early stage.
 That means, this repo is full of
 > untested and unchecked drafts and notes and anything in it can change without
 > further notice.
 Therefore it comes with absolutely no warranty at all: if it
-> melts down you computer -- you cannot say we did not warn you :P Nonetheless,
+> melts down your computer -- you cannot say we did not warn you :P Nonetheless,
 > feel free to browse or even contribute to it, now that you know what you are
 > dealing with ;)